- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 Car insurance rates by age group in Michigan

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Michigan drivers aged 30 to 60 have the lowest average auto insurance rates at $2,176 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+Michigan drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $2,176 annually.

 Drivers aged 16-19 pay $3,897 more for car insurance than Michigan drivers aged 30-60 per year.